-According to the U.S. Centers for Disease Control and Prevention gun violence in the United States claims the lives of over 30,000 people annually.
+According to the U.S. Centers for Disease Control and Prevention gun violence in the United States claims the lives of nearly 40,000 people annually.
 This is a violent epidemic of extraordinary proportions.

 There are steps we can take to stop this from becoming the new normal.
 We may not stop all gun violence, but common sense gun reforms can and do keep us safe.
 87% of North Carolinians, 83% of gun owners, and 72% of NRA members support background checks for all gun sales